drkarim/Transfer-data-surface-to-surface-matching/README.md

 For copying the scalar data, it currently only has two options:

-- Vertex index copy using vertex point IDs.
+- Vertex index copy ```--index``` using vertex point IDs.
 Ensure source and target have equal vertices
-- Nearest neighbour.
-Copies from the nearest vertex on source.
+- Nearest neighbour ```--nn``` copies from the nearest vertex on source.
 Source and target dont need to have equal number of vertices

 Note that data is copied from source to target.
 Also, note that the ICP option ```--icp``` does not work and it has bugs